 Off-Page SEO: This refers to all the actions that improve your website’s rankings in the SERPs that were not done on the web page itself.
 Included here is link-building and marketing for the sake of exposure in the form of guest posting or social media marketing.

 On-Page SEO: On-page SEO is the optimization of all the individual pages on your website.
 It is both optimizing the content and the HTML source code in order to improve visibility and search engine rankings.

-Online Reputation Management: A process where you attempt to shape how a person, brand, product, or organization are perceived online.
+Online Reputation Management: A process where you attempt to shape how a person, brand, product, or organization is perceived online.

-Organic Traffic: Organic traffic is the “free traffic” you get when a visitor finds your website through search engines.
-It is the opposite of paid traffic you get through advertising and what you are trying to influence by SEO.
+Organic Traffic: Organic traffic is the “free traffic” you get when a visitor finds your website through search engines and what you are trying to influence with SEO.
+It is the opposite of paid traffic that comes from advertising.

 Orphan Page: A page on a website that has no links pointing to it.
 They cannot be found by a search bot, so they are useless for SEO.